Why Nio Shares Dropped Again Today

 They just revealed what they believe are the ten best stocks for investors to buy right now... and NIO Inc. wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

-Howard Smith owns NIO Inc. The Motley Fool owns and recommends NIO Inc. The Motley Fool has a disclosure policy.
+Howard Smith owns NIO Inc. The Motley Fool owns and recommends NIO Inc. and Tesla.
+The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.